 In recent years, medical education has upped its emphasis on giving medical students the tools they need to negotiate the transition from pre-clinical to clinical training, as well as the transition to residency.
-But the transition to attending physician also can produce varying levels of stress—and success—by specialty.
+But the transition to attending physician also can produce levels of stress—and success—that can vary by specialty.

 Supporting you today.
 Protecting your future.